Alliance of Free Democrats: History

 In the 2006 parliamentary election, it gained no directly elected seats, but 6.5 percent of the list votes, thus securing 20 members in Hungary's 386-seat National Assembly.
 This was the first time that the party managed to increase its support compared with a previous general election.
 The MSZP–SZDSZ coalition had a small majority in the new National Assembly intake.

 On 31 March 2008, various reform-related disagreements between the MSZP and SZDSZ led the SZDSZ leader János Kóka to announce that his party would exit the coalition by 1 May 2008.
 This also meant that the MSZP would have to form the first minority government in Hungary since the change of regime in 1989.

 However, the legitimacy of Kóka's position as party president became questioned when it was discovered that some signatures of the delegates to the assembly electing him had been forged.
 Since he had won his position by a very small margin over Fodor, these votes might have changed the outcome.
 So a new leadership election was held in June and Fodor was returned.

 In the 2009 European Parliament election, SZDSZ retained none of its seats with just 2.2 percent of the total vote, less than half of the minimum five percent needed to secure representation.
 The party did not even receive five percent in Budapest, its traditional stronghold.
 Party president Fodor offered his resignation as soon as the official tally was announced at 10:00 p.m.

 In the 2010 parliamentary election, SZDSZ won only 0.25 percent of the vote and was shut out of the legislature altogether for the first time since the change of regime.
 The party was even unable to gain parliamentary seats in Budapest.
 The Alliance of Free Democrats officially ceased to exist in October 2013.
 A few months prior their official dissolution the Hungarian Liberal Party was formed.

 Political positions

-The party has been described as fiscally moderate and socially compassionate.
-It supported same-sex marriage, euthanasia, the legalization of marijuana, higher taxes on corporations and the top 1%, lower taxes for the working class and middle class, creation of a universal basic income, increasing the minimum wage, stronger borders and eliminating illegal immigration, increasing legal immigration by 2% and ending compulsory military service.
+The ideology of the Alliance of Free Democrats has bene described as socially and economically liberal, pro-NATO, and pro-EU.
+It used to be liberal in general.